Introduction

 [3.11] Perhaps most plausibly, the subject daguerreotype was among Mary Lincoln’s possessions to the end, whereupon her passing (intestate) she inadvertently bequeathed the daguerreotype to Robert who perhaps felt that it was a family photograph not to be shared precipitously with the world.

 [3.12] In 1970 (88 years after Mary’s passing and 44 years after Robert’s passing) the subject daguerreotype was purchased among a box of books and various papers by its owner’s grandfather at a swap meet in Scottsboro, Alabama.
 In the mid-1970s, to little avail, effort was extended to Washington State University for the purpose of identifying the sitters in the daguerreotype.
 In the early 1990s the owner inherited the daguerreotype from his grandmother.
-It was not until 2017, after happening upon Lloyd Ostendorf’s 1998 book Lincoln’s Photographs: A Complete Album, that the owner discovered within its pages the first-ever published (and at the time only-known) image of Edward “Eddie” Baker Lincoln and began in earnest this research.14
+It was not until 2017, after happening upon Lloyd Ostendorf’s 1998 book Lincoln’s Photographs: A Complete Album, that the owner discovered within its pages the first-ever published (and at the time only-known) image of Edward “Eddie” Baker Lincoln and began in earnest this research.16

 Notes

-2. Gibson W. Harris (1828-1911) worked as an apprentice clerk in the Lincoln-Herndon law office in Springfield, Illinois, from age 17 to 19 (1845-47).
+2. (¶ Prefatory Matters, II) Gibson W. Harris (1828-1911) worked as an apprentice clerk in the Lincoln-Herndon law office in Springfield, Illinois, from age 17 to 19 (1845-47).
 At age 75 to 77 (1903-05), he published in several periodicals—beginning with Woman’s Home Companion (1903, November)—his four-part series titled “My recollections of Abraham Lincoln.”
 (See Lincoln Lore Issue No. 110.)

-In an 1896 letter to McClure’s Magazine, Robert wrote that it was his guess that the presumed earliest photograph of his father (not yet designated Meserve No. 1) was taken in 1847-49 in either Washington or St. Louis, during the time of his father’s term in the House of Representatives.
-In a November 1896 letter to The Century magazine, Robert wrote: “. . .
-I regret that I cannot give you any positive information as to the date of the original daguerreotype, and there is probably no one living who can do so.
-I was born in 1843 and can only say that I remember it as being in my father’s house as far back as I can remember anything there.
-My own mere guess is that it was made either in St. Louis or Washington City during my father’s term in Congress—which practically began in December 1847 and ended in March 1849.
-I mention St. Louis because I think it was in those days an important stage in the journey to the capital.” . . .
-Historians would later surmise that the presumed earliest photograph was more likely taken in Springfield, Illinois, in 1846-47—a conclusion not based on a bill of sale or a statement given by the daguerreotypist alleged to have taken the photograph (Nicholas Shepherd), but rather on the unsubstantiated recollection contended in 1903 by Gibson Harris, who claimed to have roomed with the daguerreotypist, some 57 years prior—a recollection long compromised in that, as acquainted as Mr. Harris claimed to have become with the daguerreotypist and his photography, not one daguerreotype made by said photographer of Mr. Harris himself has apparently ever materialized.
+Historians would later surmise that the presumed earliest photograph of Lincoln was more likely taken in Springfield, Illinois, in 1846-47—a conclusion not based on a bill of sale or a statement given by the daguerreotypist alleged to have taken the photograph (Nicholas Shepherd), but rather based on the unsubstantiated recollection contended in 1903 by Gibson Harris, who claimed to have roomed with the daguerreotypist, some 57 years prior—a recollection long compromised in that, as acquainted as Mr. Harris claimed to have become with the daguerreotypist and his photography, not one daguerreotype made by said photographer of Mr. Harris himself has apparently ever materialized.
 In a 1909 letter to Samuel Willard, M.D., (courtesy of the Chicago Historical Society), Robert added that the presumed earliest photograph of his father was “one of a pair,” and that it hung on a wall in his father’s home from earliest recollection as a companion to a photograph of his mother.
 In a 1919 letter to Hon.
 Daniel Fish, district court, Minneapolis, Minnesota, Robert reaffirmed his earlier claim, writing: “. . .
 I am old enough to have what I think is a correct memory of the mechanical likeness business further back than 1855.
 The process of the daguerreotype was, I think, the only one known in 1847-49 when my father was in Congress, and I have no doubt that it was there that he had the portrait made, copies of which have been variously published.
 There was in his home up to the time of his going to Washington as president [in 1861], a daguerreotype of himself and one of my mother, being those that I have mentioned.”

-In James O. Hall’s review of the 1995 book Lincoln’s Unknown Private Life (by Adah Sutton), posted in the Journal of the Abraham Lincoln Association, Vol. 19, Issue 1 (1998, winter), Hall summarily states the following:
+In James O. Hall’s review of the 1995 book Lincoln’s Unknown Private Life (by Adah Sutton), posted in the Journal of the Abraham Lincoln Association, Vol. 19, Issue 1 (1998, winter), he summarily states the following:

 [. . .
 D]espite the efforts of its editors [Ostendorf, Oleksy, and others] to paper over its anomalies by calling Lincoln’s Unknown Private Life an oral history[ . . . i]t is not history, oral or otherwise; with charity, it barely rises to the level of historical fiction. . . .